PrestaShop/prestashop.github.io/news/_posts/2016-02-11-prestashop-1-7-faq.md

 ### Can developers still use overrides in 1.7?

-Yes, overrides will work as usual on all classes that have no namespace (so you can still override Product, Address, etc.).
+Yes, overrides work as usual on all classes that have no namespace (so you can still override Product, Address, etc.).

 Now, there has been some discussion about a more subtle point that seems to have caused ill-founded panic. _CURRENTLY_, when a Symfony component uses a legacy component (read: a class without namespace), then yes, it ignores the overrides (example: ProductCore is used in a data provider, bypassing overrides, and Product should be used here so that overrides work as expected).
 This was a mistake, it’s easy to fix, and it will be fixed soon.